Financing a manufactured home

 Manufactured homes differ from prefabricated housing — also known as modular housing.
 Modular homes are built on an offsite location to the buyer's specifications — with the buyer perhaps choosing from a number of available plans.
-Prefabricated homes must be constructed to the same building-code standards as traditional houses built on-site.
+Prefabricated homes must be constructed to the same building-code standards as traditional site-built homes.

 According to HUD, the most common way buyers finance their manufactured home "is through a retail installment contract, available through your retailer."
 Many other lenders, however, will offer government-insured or conventional mortgages for this type of housing — and it is always best to check with several lenders before agreeing to financing from a retailer.
 Be aware, according to the CFPB, that interest rates are typically higher for manufactured-home mortgages than for loans on site-built homes.

-Government-insured loans are available through a variety of agencies, including the Federal Housing Administration (FHA), the Department of Veterans Affairs and the U.S. Department of Agriculture.
+Government-insured loans are available through a variety of agencies, including the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA).
 Each of these types of financing have certain requirements that must be met, including the following:

 - Condition.
 The house must be acceptable and suitable to live in year-round.

 - Age.
 The home must have been built after June 15, 1976.

 - Foundation.
 The home must be attached to a permanent foundation and is not to be moved from its original location.

 There are typically many other requirements that must be met for these programs, which can be explained in detail by prospective lenders that offer the programs.